O sea! day and night I wend thy surf-beat shore,

 I like the smell of the salt and sedge along the water,

-I perceive that the sedgy weed has refreshing odors, perfume delightful to my nostrils
+I perceive that the sedgy weed has refreshing odors,

 I wander’d alone over the beach, miles walking,

-The sound of breaking waves the other side of me.
+The sound of breaking waves the other side of me,

 I could listen forever to the hoarse music of the surf,

-Through fog on a sea-coast I heard, dolefully ringing,
+I heard, dolefully ringing, an ocean-bell,

-An ocean-bell—O a warning bell, rock’d by the waves,
+O a warning bell, rock’d by the waves,

-The mournful notes foreboding a tempest.
+The mournful notes foreboding a tempest,

 O you give good notice indeed, you bell by the sea-reefs ringing,